apostrophecms/docs/docs/reference/modules/piece-type.md

 ### `getBrowserData(req)`

-Piece type modules' implementation of [`getBrowserData`](module.md#getbrowserdata-req).
+Piece type modules implementation of [`getBrowserData`](module.md#getbrowserdata-req).
 This establishes the data that is used in the browser (including by the user interface).
 If adjusting this **remember to [*extend* this method](/reference/module-api/module-overview.md#extendmethods-self) rather than overwriting it** to avoid breaking the UI.

 ## Module tasks